JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 The vulnboxes are the servers that teams are given full root access to.
 They contain the contain all of the source code for the vulnerable services, and that's about it.
 SSH was configured to allow password-based authentication, and the password for the `admin` user was changed to one that could be distributed to teams.
 The vulnboxes were based off of Debian 12.

 ## Vulnbox workflow
 The vulnbox was one of the main pieces of infrastructure that was fully pipelined to the point where we created golden AMIs.
 In a separate repo, we created a GitHub Actions workflow that would kick off a Packer build using the `amazon-ebs` builder.
-This would create a temporary EC2 server, provision it using an ansible playbook, then would take an AMI (Amazon Machine Image).
+This would create a temporary EC2 server, provision it using an Ansible playbook, then would take an AMI (Amazon Machine Image).
 When we then created the full CTF infrastructure, we would create the vulnboxes dynamically using the latest AMI version, ensuring each team's vulnbox was completely identical.

-When creating the vulnbox in terraform, we used cloud-init to dynamically set the password:
+When creating the vulnbox in Terraform, we used cloud-init to dynamically set the password:
 ```hcl
 user_data = <<-EOF
 #cloud-config